brainey421/badjgraph/README.md

 There are sample BADJ files in the data directory.

-## Multithreading and Blocks

-This PageRank implementation uses two concurrent threads: one to read a block of the graph into memory, and another to perform computation on that block.
-By default, each block is at most 64MB, as defined in graph.h by BLOCKLEN, and a node's adjacency list does not straddle two blocks.

-This repository includes a program to partition a graph in BADJ format into its blocks explicitly.
-The resulting graph in BADJBLK format is a directory containing one file for each block.
-In the future, the PageRank program will support compressed blocks to reduce time spent reading the graph.
+## BADJBLK Format

+BADJBLK stands for "BADJ block."
+BADJBLK format is similar to BADJ format, but it includes metadeta that effectively splits the graph into blocks.
+By default, the size of each block is 16MB, but this can be modified with the BLOCKLEN macro in "graph.h."
+The "partition" program converts a BADJ graph to BADJBLK format:

         $ ./partition
-		Usage: ./partition [graphfile] [badj] [outdirectory]
+        Usage: ./partition [BADJ graph]

-## Reading a BADJ File
+Partitioning a BADJ graph into BADJBLK format allows parallelized computation in which each thread performs computation on certain blocks in the graph.
+By default, the number of threads is 8, but this can be modified with the NTHREADS macro in "graph.h."

+## Streaming BADJBLK Graphs

-Here is an example of how to read through a graph in BADJ format:
+Here is an example of how to stream a BADJBLK graph from disk when NTHREADS is 1:

 		graph g;
-		initialize(&g, "data/wb-cs.stanford.badj", BADJ);
+		initialize(&g, "data/wb-cs.stanford.badj", BADJBLK);
-		unsigned int i, j;
+        nextblock(&g, 0);
+		while (1)
+        {
             node v;
-		for (i = 0; i < g.n; i++) {
-			nextnode(&g, &v, i);
-			printf("Degree: %d, ", v.deg);
-			printf("Adjacent nodes:");
+			unsigned int i = nextnode(&g, &v);
+            if (i == (unsigned int) -1)
+            {
+                nextblock(&g, 0);
+                if (g->currblockno[0] <= NTHREADS)
+                {
+                    break;
+                }
+            }

+			printf("Nodes adjacent to node %d:", i);
-			for (j = 0; j < v.deg; j++) {
+			for (j = 0; j < v.deg; j++)
+            {
 				printf(" %d", v.adj[j]);
 			}
 			printf("\n");
 		}

-This repository already includes a program to read through a graph.

-		$ ./readedges
-		Usage: ./readedges [graphfile] [badj|badjblk] [niterations]
+        destroy(&g);

 ## Computing PageRank

 By default, this power iteration implementation uses alpha = 0.85 and iterates until achieving a residual norm of 1e-8.
+These parameters can be changed in "pagerank.c."

 		 $ ./pagerank
-		Usage: ./pagerank [graphfile] [badj|badjblk] [power|update] [maxiter]
+		Usage: ./pagerank [BADJBLK graph] [maxiter]

+## Computing Connected Components

+        $ ./components
+        Usage: ./components [BADJBLK graph] [maxiter]